ibexa/documentation-developer/docs/administration/back_office/search_suggestion.md

  })(window, document, window.ibexa, window.Routing);
 ```

-To fit into the Back Office design, you can take HTML structure and CSS class names from existing suggestion template `vendor/ibexa/admin-ui/src/bundle/Resources/views/themes/admin/ui/global_search_autocomplete_content_item.html.twig`.
+To fit into the Back Office design, you can take HTML structure and CSS class names from an existing suggestion template `vendor/ibexa/admin-ui/src/bundle/Resources/views/themes/admin/ui/global_search_autocomplete_content_item.html.twig`.

 To allow template override and ease HTML writing, the example is also loading a template to render the HTML.

-Here is the complete `assets/js/admin.search.autocomplete.product.js`from the product suggestion example:
+Here is a complete `assets/js/admin.search.autocomplete.product.js` from the product suggestion example:

 ``` js hl_lines="8"
 [[= include_file('code_samples/back_office/search/assets/js/admin.search.autocomplete.product.js') =]]
 ```

-To be loaded in Back Office layout, this file must be added to Webpack entry `ibexa-admin-ui-layout-js`.
-At the end of `webpack.config.js`, add it by using the `ibexaConfigManager`:
+To be loaded in the Back Office layout, this file must be added to Webpack entry `ibexa-admin-ui-layout-js`.
+At the end of `webpack.config.js`, add it by using `ibexaConfigManager`:

 ``` javascript
 //…